-- Together with your colleagues, you need to take the following decisions during preparation: - Objectives: Based on the understanding of the context and the initial strategic framework, decide what your objectives are.
+- · Together with your colleagues, you need to take the following decisions during preparation: - Objectives: Based on the understanding of the context and the initial strategic framework, decide what your objectives are and why these are relevant for the SCO.
 The objectives need to be realistic as to what can be achieved by a project.
 The objectives need to be clear but broad in the beginning as they will be concretised during the inception.
-The detailed steps to achieve the objectives should be left open for the implementer. - o Target groups: Define the target group, including any specification about specific target groups like youth, women, etc. if required. - Cross-cutting issues: Decide what cross cutting issues such as gender, disaster risk reduction, conflict, good governance, etc. the project should include.
-Be aware, though, that one project cannot do everything. - o Project area: Define the geographic areas where the project will be implemented.
-Decide whether the project implementation has to take place in SDC's focus areas or if it can also work in other areas that are important for the relevant market systems. - O Budget: At this point only the budget for the inception phase needs to be fixed.
+The detailed steps to achieve the objectives should be left open for the implementer. - Target groups: Define the target group, including any specification about specific target groups like youth, women, etc. if required. - Cross-cutting issues: Decide what cross cutting issues such as inclusiveness, gender equality, environment, climate resilience, conflict sensitivity, good governance, etc. the project should include.
+The selected cross cutting issues need to be reflected in the objectives, the result frameworks, and the reporting of new MSD projects.
+Be aware, though, that one project cannot do everything.
+At the least, interventions must not cause, contribute to, maintain, or promote negative impacts in the areas of human rights, inclusiveness, gender equality, environment, and climate resilience. - Project area: Define the geographic areas where the project will be implemented.
+Decide whether the project implementation has to take place in SDC's focus areas or if it can also work in other areas that are important for the relevant market - Budget: At this point only the budget for the inception phase needs to be fixed.
 The budget for the implementation can be indicative and is further refined during the inception phase and elaboration of the project document and credit proposal.
 The overall budget has to be realistic to achieve the given goals but should not put pressure on the project to have the money spent.
 In addition to the project budget, a part of the budget can be set aside for a backstopper for the SCO, particularly if there is no experience in the SCO for managing MSD projects. - Project set-up: there are various options to set up a project, for example having one consortium implementing the whole project or splitting the projects into two lots, one for implementation and one for backstopping of the implementer.
+Pros and

-Pros and cons for each option need to be weighed in the given context (see voices from the field below for a number of pros and cons). - Length of the inception phase: the length of the inception phase has to be adapted to the existing knowledge and the dynamism of the context (see Section 3 Inception phase).
+- cons for each option need to be weighed in the given context (see voices from the field below for a number of pros and cons). - Length of the inception phase: the length of the inception phase has to be adapted to the existing knowledge and the dynamism of the context (→ see Section 3 Inception phase).
 There is no hard and fast rule as to the length of the inception phase but as a rule of thumb, 12 months have shown to be a good length.
-You need to take into account the seasonality of the products of the chosen sector (if any). - Length of the project: how long is the overall project going to last (number of phases and number of years per phase). - Evaluation: the kind of evaluation that is planned for the project needs to be defined before the start of the project, especially if a before-after comparison is desired (see also Section 6 Evaluation).
-If a longitudinal evaluation is planned, the evaluation mandate needs to be tendered at the same time or shortly after the main project implementation mandate. - Inception phases are generally funded through opening credits.
+You need to take into account the seasonality of the products of the chosen sector (if any). - Length of the project: how long is the overall project going to last (number of phases and number of years per phase). - Evaluation: the kind of evaluation that is planned for the project needs to be defined before the start of the project, especially if a before-after comparison is desired (> see also Section 6 Evaluation).
+If a longitudinal evaluation is planned, the evaluation mandate needs to be tendered at the same time or shortly after the main project implementation mandate. - · Inception phases are generally funded through opening credits.
 Opening credits are limited to 18 months.
 There is, however, an option to extend this timeframe.